Mostly Sunny With a High Near 73

 Today

-Scattered showers and thunderstorms, mainly between 3pm and 4pm.
-Some of the storms could produce gusty winds and heavy rain.
-Increasing clouds, with a high near 73.
-Southeast wind 6 to 11 mph becoming west in the afternoon.
-Chance of precipitation is 30%.
+Isolated showers and thunderstorms after 2pm.
+Some of the storms could produce small hail and gusty winds.
+Mostly sunny, with a high near 73.
+Light and variable wind becoming west 9 to 14 mph in the morning.
+Winds could gust as high as 21 mph.
+Chance of precipitation is 20%.

 Tonight

 Isolated showers and thunderstorms before 9pm.
-Some of the storms could produce gusty winds and heavy rain.
+Some of the storms could produce small hail and gusty winds.
 Partly cloudy, with a low around 46.
-West wind 6 to 11 mph becoming light and variable.
+Northwest wind 6 to 11 mph becoming light and variable in the evening.
 Chance of precipitation is 20%.

+Isolated showers and thunderstorms after noon.
+Mostly sunny, with a high near 78.
+Light and variable wind becoming west southwest 6 to 11 mph in the morning.
+Chance of precipitation is 20%.

+Partly cloudy, with a low around 46.
+West wind 5 to 10 mph becoming light and variable.

 Friday